SeldonIO/tempo/docs/workflow/workflow.md

 ### Deploy to Kubernetes

 To run your pipelines and models remotely on a Kubernetes cluster you will need to upload those artifacts to remote bucket stores accesible from your Kubernetes cluster.
 For this we provide [upload](../api/tempo.serve.loader.html) methods that utilize rclone to achieve this.
-An example is shown below from our [intro example](../examples/intro/README.html):
+An example is shown below from our [multi-model example](../examples/multi-model/README.html):

 ```
 from tempo.serve.loader import upload